 But What About My VMs?

 Usually, you virtual machines will be covered by their respective operating system operations team.
 For example, in the event of a Windows vulnerability, the windows operations team will often be the ones remediating the threat.
 As a VMware administrator, it is also important to have an understanding who is responsible for the workload being hosted in your environment.
-You should confirm what teams have operational responsibility for the virtual machines in your environment, and ask them to review their information security procedures with you.
-If they do not have any, this is another opportunity to reach out to your friendly neighborhood information security team.
-They won’t bite, I promise.

 These are just a few things to think about as a VMware vSphere administrator in today’s world.
 Becoming familiar with security processes and procedures now will help you act swiftly and confidently in the event action is required to protect your VMware vSphere environment against a threat.